andraugust/andraugust.github.io/classical-mechanics.md

 ### The Nature of It

-Classical mechanics is the study of dynamical systems in nature that are big enough for quantum effects to be ignored and slow enough for relativistic effects to be ignored.
+Classical mechanics is about the dynamics of systems that operate on relatively intuitive scales.
+Nothing is so small that quantum effects matter and nothing is so fast or massive that relativity has to be accounted for.
+Typically when you think of classical mechanics you think of masses on springs, planets orbiting stars, or waves propagating through water.

+A fundamental concept in CM, and perhaps all of physics, is that of a _state_.
+States define how a system is configured at a given point in time and encode everything there is to know about the system in order to predict its subsequent state.

-A fundamental principal of classical mechanics is that all states within a system have a unique predecessor state and a unique successor state, and as time ticks forward the system's state transitions from one to the next according to some state-transition, or dynamics, rule.
-The consequence of this being that once a state is specified along with it's state-transition rule, all past and future states of the system are uniquely determined.
-In practice, state-transition rules are usually encoded in terms of forces, but more about that later.
-For now suffice it to say that classical mechanics is a deterministic model of the universe defined in terms of states and their transition rules.
+In terms of dynamics, all states within a system have a unique predecessor state and a unique successor state.
+As time ticks forward states transition from one to the next according to a state-transition rule, which can be encoded in various ways as we'll see.
+The consequence of such unique transitions is that once a state is specified along with the transition rule, all past and future states are uniquely determined.
+In other words, classical mechanics is a deterministic model of the universe.

 ### Newton's Formulation

-Newton's formulation defines motion as the solution to the second order ODE $$F=m\ddot{x}$$, which is usually solved by inputing $$x(t_0)$$, $$\dot{x}(t_0)$$ as the initial state and $$F$$ as the force encoding state transitions, then integrating in time to get a trajectory $$x(t)$$ specifying state at an arbitrary time.
+Newton's formulation defines dynamics as the solution to a second order ODE given by $$F(x) = m\ddot{x}$$, where $$F$$ is a transition rule that's encoded in terms of a force acting on a particle of mass $$m$$.
+Usually this equation is solved by inputing $$x(t_0)$$, $$\dot{x}(t_0)$$ and $$F$$, and integrating over time to get the particle's trajectory.
+For a system of one particle, the state at time $$t$$ is defined by the vector $$(x(t),\dot{x}(t))$$.
+This vector and the dynamics encoded by $$F = m\ddot{x}$$ tell us everything we need to know about the system's evolution.

 ### More Than One Particle

-For a system of one particle the state at time $$t$$ is defined by the vector $$(x(t),\dot{x}(t))$$.
-This vector, and the dynamics encoded by $$F = m\ddot{x}$$, tell us everything we need to know about the system's evolution, so we say that $$(x(t),\dot{x}(t))$$ is the system's _state_.

-For a system of more than one particle there's an $$x$$ and an $$\dot{x}$$ for each particle.
+For systems with more than one particle there's an $$x$$ and an $$\dot{x}$$ for each particle.
 For a system of $$N$$ particles in 3-space the state vector has $$6N$$ entries, and the system as a whole follows a trajectory through $$6N$$ dimensional state-space, even though each individual particle follows a trajectory through its own individual $$6$$ dimensional state-space.

 As an alternative to expressing a system's state in terms of $$x$$ and $$\dot{x}$$, we can express it in terms of $$x$$ and $$p$$.
 The reason is because the dynamics equation $$F=m\ddot{x}$$ is equivalent to $$F=\dot{p}$$, which formulates a particle's trajectory in terms of the vector $$(x(t),p(t))$$, with initial conditions $$x(0)$$ and $$p(0)=\dot{x}(0)/m$$.